XuToTo/XuToTo/README.md

 I'm a Qt developer.

-I'm currently learning Linux Desktop Environment development.
+I'm currently learning Linux Desktop Environment development and working on a complicated HMI project.

 I learn about Web Development and DevOps.